Feel like dining in? Here are some of our top restaurant recommendations in The County.

 Bloomfield Public House (Bloomfield)

-Get all your local produce as well as grocery staples, meat, fish, cheese, snacks, and even beer/cider/cocktails without setting foot in the stores with the Bloomfield Public House Online Market.
-Place your order online then head to the Bloomfield Public House to pick it up – same day pick-up is available!
+Get all your local produce as well as grocery staples, meat, fish, cheese, snacks, and even beer/cider/cocktails with Bloomfield Public House Market.

 Now you know exactly where to eat on your next visit to Prince Edward County!
 We hope you enjoy eating your away around The County and experiencing the delicious food this area has to offer.